brabect1/sta_basics_course/doc/sta_basics_course.rst

      our assumptions for static timing analysis).

-.. note:: Choosing to represent and constrain flop's flipping function by a set of discrete timing parameters is one of the abstractions digital design takes to simplify its task.
-As you know the timing parameters are derived conservatively and so the design with no static timing violations shall be on the safe side for guarantee of correct operation.
+.. note:: Choosing to represent and constrain flop's flipping function by a set of discrete timing parameters is one of the abstractions the digital design takes to simplify its task.
+As you know the timing parameters are derived conservatively and so the design with no static timing violations shall be on the safe side that guarantees of correct operation.

 Static Timing Analysis
 ----------------------